kobotoolbox/kobo-transfer/README.md

 - The script does not check if the source and destination projects are identical and will transfer submission data regardless.

 - Does not support Google question types multiple choice grid, tick box grid, and file attachments.

+  ### Limitations planning to fix/improve (TODO)
+  -  currently: _submitted_by in Kobo will show username of account running the transfer, for all submissions.
+  -    change to: _submitted_by in Kobo will show up as blank, unless email address of response is saved in google form
+  - currently: If transfer is run multiple times, repetitions will appear in kobo project
+  -    change to: ...

+ ## Notes regarding media uploaded as a response in google forms